ExpediaGroup/graphql-kotlin/docs/writing-schemas/scalars.md

 ## ID

 GraphQL supports the scalar type `ID`, a unique identifier that is not intended to be human readable.
 IDs are serialized as a `String`.
-To expose a GraphQL `ID` field, you must use the `com.expediagroup.graphql.types.ID` class, which wraps the underlying `String` value.
+To expose a GraphQL `ID` field, you must use the `com.expediagroup.graphql.scalars.ID` class, which wraps the underlying `String` value.

 > NOTE: `graphql-java` supports additional types (`String`, `Int`, `Long`, or `UUID`) but [due to serialization issues](https://github.com/ExpediaGroup/graphql-kotlin/issues/317) we can only directly support Strings.
 You can still use a type like UUID internally just as long as you convert or parse the value yourself and handle the errors.